 contractor shows up on sunday 6:45 pm to determine what was wrong so that he can get approval to repair the leak. his professional opinion was that we had a water leak, but he was not authorized to repair it today (sunday) because the authorization department was closed. we called insurance company 10:00am monday. they stated that they had not received the analysis of the problem from the contractor and would get back to us....they held us on the telephone for 45 minutes and told us that the approval has been made and that the contractor would be out to the property between 1pm and 3pm today (monday).

 they stated that they are not responsible for any secondary damage caused by the 5 day water leak. we advised insurance company from day #1 that water is very damaging and that their suggestion to turn off the main water to the house is NOT A RESOLVE when people are living in the house.
 5 calendar days to repair an emergency water leak fully covered by policy?
 No coverage for secondary damage to the property created by the continued flow of water as a result of the 5 day delay?

 Sending a contractor out to assess the emergency without the ability to repair the leak and stop water damage?
 Suggesting turning off all water to an occupied house while they take 5 calendar days to assess the problem?

-Review about: First American Home Warranty Claim.
+Product or Service Mentioned: First American Home Warranty Claim.